 - Transfer the cream cheese glaze to a small piping or Ziplock bag.
 Snip of the end of the bag and drizzle over cooled cookies.
 Serve.

-This post is sponsored by Reynolds® Kitchens and Socialstars.
+Thanks to Reynolds® Kitchens and Socialstars for sponsoring this post.
 As always, all opinions are my own.
 Thanks for supporting the brands that support Bakerita! #ReynoldsCrowd

 These cookies are absolutely gorgeous, Rachel!
 I couldn’t wait to see the recipe after seeing your snapchat pics.
 Love how thick and fluffy they are!
 And that cream cheese glaze has me drooling!